lee-jacqueline/pagicache/README.md

 - Caching is not yet implemented (gaps in knowledge)
 - Data fetching with Axios, fetches according to currentPage provided
 - Loading indication displays every time fetch request is submitted
+- Navigation through page somehow doesn't reflect the correct cards to that corresponding page due to axios promises returning later than the action itself.

 ## Ideas